Part 9: How To Answer Comprehension Questions

 5. Be concise

-Finally, you need to be erudite and concise.
-When answering comprehension short answer question, don’t waffle.
+Finally, you need to be concise.
+When answering comprehension short answer questions, don’t waffle.
 Get to the point as quickly as you can.

 If you have a question worth 2 marks, don’t use three examples and write a paragraph.
 Write a couple of sentences using 1 or 2 sentences.